 American fancypantses can take a floatplane from Seattle to downtown Victoria for about $150 (round trip).

-OrcaJam is organized by the LEVEL UP! organization, a collection of local game developers that are looking to promote the Victoria game development scene.
-The organization was created by Andy Moore, and is currently run by Chris Tihor, Mel Reams and Graham Davis.
+OrcaJam is organized by the LEVEL UP - IGDA Victoria organization, a collection of local game developers who promote the Victoria game development scene.
+The organization was created by Andy Moore, and is currently run by Chris Tihor, Graham Davis and Mel Reams.

 Any questions should be directed to the event organizer, Graham Davis, via email.